The Labradoodle, as the Lab Poodle mix is called, is one of the most popular mixed breed dogs.

 The Labrador Poodle mix is one of the most popular crossbreed dogs in the world.
 These adorable, curly haired dogs are so prized they often cost more than their purebred parents.

 When you cross two purebred dogs, the puppies are called designer dogs.
 Labradoodles were one of the very first designer dogs, created in the late ‘80s.

 They were bred in an attempt to create hypoallergenic service dogs.

 A blind woman living in Hawaii wrote to the Royal Guide Dog Association of Australia in 1988.
 She needed a service dog, but her husband was allergic.
 So she asked if there was a way to have a guide dog that would not shed hair.

 Wally Conron was assigned the task of finding her a dog.

-He made a statement: saying that “No one wanted a crossbreed but the following day we had hundreds of calls from people wanting these master dogs.”
+He made a statement saying, “No one wanted a crossbreed, but the following day we had hundreds of calls from people wanting these master dogs.”
+Labradoodles had arrived!

 Designer Dog Controversy